databrickslabs/ucx/README.md

 - Databricks Workspace Administrator privileges for the user, that runs the installation.
 Running UCX as a Service Principal is not supported.
 - Account level Identity Setup.
 See instructions for [AWS](https://docs.databricks.com/en/administration-guide/users-groups/best-practices.html), [Azure](https://learn.microsoft.com/en-us/azure/databricks/administration-guide/users-groups/best-practices), and [GCP](https://docs.gcp.databricks.com/administration-guide/users-groups/best-practices.html).
 - Unity Catalog Metastore Created (per region).
 See instructions for [AWS](https://docs.databricks.com/en/data-governance/unity-catalog/create-metastore.html), [Azure](https://learn.microsoft.com/en-us/azure/databricks/data-governance/unity-catalog/create-metastore), and [GCP](https://docs.gcp.databricks.com/data-governance/unity-catalog/create-metastore.html).
-- If your Databricks Workspace relies on an external Hive Metastore (such as AWS Glue), make sure to read the [this guide](docs/external_hms_glue.md).
+- If your Databricks Workspace relies on an external Hive Metastore (such as AWS Glue), make sure to read [this guide](docs/external_hms_glue.md).
 - Databricks Workspace has to have network access to [pypi.org](https://pypi.org) to download `databricks-sdk` and `pyyaml` packages.
 - A PRO or Serverless SQL Warehouse to render the [report](docs/assessment.md) for the [assessment workflow](#assessment-workflow).